 A Traffic Mirror Filter defines the rules for the traffic that you want to capture and mirror.

-3. Add inbound and outbound rules to define the traffic you want to mirror.
-You can specify protocols, ports, and CIDR ranges.
+- Add inbound/outbound rules to specify protocols, ports, and CIDR ranges.

 Step 3: Create a Traffic Mirror Session